 Social life is essential to the great student experience you will have at the RVC - crucial to this is the opportunity to join our many clubs and societies.
 There are currently over 600 regular participants in our diverse range of sports clubs ranging from wakeboarding to badminton.
 Despite the fact that the RVC is a relatively small and specialist college, it is well known for punching above its weight when it comes to sporting success!

 Aside from sport, the RVC Student Union supports a vast range of clubs and societies as well as various training courses.
 Examples of just some of our many societies and clubs include:

 - Ultimate Frisbee Club

 A more comprehensive list of our societies, events and more can be found on our RVC Student Union website.

 The Buttery is our pub and the very heart of the Hawkshead campus.
 Part of the RVCSU, The Buttery has been a place for RVC students and staff place to catch up over a pint since 1958.
 It also offers live sport and music.
 The pub is equipped with draught beer and cider as well as wine, spirits and snacks at student friendly prices.
 Those who wish to spend some time off campus can enjoy a range of pubs in Potters Bar, such as the Admiral Byng, where you will find RVC students on any given Friday or Saturday night.

 The Local Area

 Potters Bar is the closest town to the Hawkshead campus and is where most of our students end up living when they move out of student halls.
 It is a town on the outskirts of London which dates back to the 13th century, and local establishments include Wyllyotts Theatre, Jain Temple, and Oakmere Park.
 Potters Bar also boasts a good number of restaurants and independent shops as well as churches of various denomination.
-Topgolf, GoApe are also popular amongst our more adventure-minded students.
+GoApe is also popular amongst our more adventure-minded students.